silentspring30/Ocean/README.md

     - **Next steps, share tutorials Monday 10/10/2022 and get feeback.**

    - [ ] Engage with 5 groups.
 I only engaged with some AI individuals.
 However their feedback was very skeptical, there seems to be a lot of caution from the AI community towards web3.
 This needs to be researched further.
 By reading the tweets and blogs, there seems to be a lot of mistrusts towards web3 and Silicon valley.
-   **Next steps, start engaging with 5 groups and gather feedback 17/10/2022.**
+   - **Next steps, start engaging with 5 groups and gather feedback 17/10/2022.**

    - [X] Conduct qualitative user research on “barriers to selling data and algorithms” and “community approach on selling data”.
    - I conducted 3 user interviews 1:1, with general people and AI experts.
 Everyday people seemed not to concerned about their data, they used: Google Home, Shazaam, Amazon and Google documents and it didn't occur to them yet that they could sell their data and get remunerated for it.
+   - I think the biggest concerns/questions were around general data selling privacy issues and how to get learn about blockchain, e.g. Metamask.
    - AI experts were open to the idea of data selling but didn't trust blockchain/web3.
-    **Next steps, send out questionaire and 17/10/2022 and gather feedback**
+   - **Next steps, send out research questionaire for AI experts and 17/10/2022 and gather feedback**